carullop/hello-world/README.md

 # hello-world
 first repo
-this is suppossed to be a message that decribes my chnages.  i have nothing useful to write here.
+this is suppossed to be a message that decribes my changes.  i have nothing useful to write here. i decided to fix the typo